 The main reason all these arguments fail is that they are abstract.
-None of them really explain why all good, all powerful beings watch helpless infants burn to death, since none of the excuses such being would offer seem convincing.
-One could claim that the gods just can’t prevent the evil, but it is strange to believe in gods less powerful than fire departments and medical researchers.
+None of them really explain why all good, all-powerful beings watch helpless infants burn to death since none of the excuses such being would offer seem convincing.
+One could claim that the gods just can’t prevent evil, but it is strange to believe in gods less powerful than fire departments and medical researchers.

-Furthermore all the reasons offered as to why the world’s evil is consistent with good gods could be used to show why it’s consistent with evil gods.
-For example, we could say that an evil god gives us free will so we can do evil things.
-Or we could say that evil exists to make people cynical and bitter (instead of compassionate and courageous), or it exists so that we quite caring about others (instead of becoming morally urgent.)
+Furthermore, all the reasons offered as to why the world’s evil is consistent with good gods could be used to show why it’s consistent with evil gods.
+For example, we could say that an evil God gives us free will so we can do evil things.
+Or we could say that evil exists to make people cynical and bitter (instead of compassionate and courageous), or it exists so that we quit caring about others (instead of becoming morally urgent.)

-In short there are 3 possibilities concerning the gods: 1) they are more likely to be all bad (a theist doesn’t want this to be true; 2) they are more likely to be all-good (but this can’t be true since any evidence for this thesis will also support #1); or 3) they are equally likely to be all-bad or all-good.
+In short, there are 3 possibilities concerning the gods: 1) they are more likely to be all bad (theists don’t want this to be true; 2) they are more likely to be all-good (but this can’t be true since any evidence for this thesis will also support #1); or 3) they are equally likely to be all-bad or all-good.
 But if 3 is true, then what excuses do the gods have for allowing evil?
 They have none.
-And the reason is because for any excuse for evil’s existence to be justified, it must be highly probable that the excuse is true.
+And the reason is that for any excuse for evil’s existence to be justified, it must be highly probable that the excuse is true.
 But note that option 3 rules this out, since according to 3 there is no more reason to think the excuse is valid than that it is not valid.

 Why then don’t the gods intervene according to Johnson?
 Because they don’t exist.